lastmeta/HumanMoney/readme.md

 To reiterate, what can you do with the vote?
 One thing: say how much voting power everyone else should have.
 To do so you issue a transaction which says, in common parlance, "using x% of my own voting power, I vote for this account to increase in voting power."
 Unaccounted for voting power can act as an implicit vote for the self.

+The treating the vote like currency means the real currency is the vote expended overtime.
+It is actaully coinage that is the true currency and that cannot be stored, it must be spent as it is created.

 ### Limitations on Voting Power

 This looks like Proof of Stake in that those that have voting power can vote themselves up disproportionately.
 It would be, were it not for an additional protocol-level mutation that takes place after the votes have been cast.